-

 <Security Education and Training>

-<Strengthening the Security Management Structure and Human Resource Development>
+<Strengthening Information Security Structure and Human Resource Development>

-In 2023, we redefined the image of security personnel, especially that of security managers working in the field.
-We also reviewed our professional certification system.
-After clarifying their functions and responsibilities, we revised the system, including the compensation system, and have been reinforcing the security system in organizations in the field of Japan ahead of schedule since January 2023.
+In 2023, we revised the Professional Certification System to redefine our image of the ideal security personnel, especially security managers assigned in each department.
+After clarifying security managers' roles and responsibilities and revising their compensation and other aspects, we have been reinforcing security structures in organizations in Japan ahead of international regions since January 2023.